Turgsten/Decorder-2924/README.md

 Game Duration: 5 Minutes
 Description: A short game inspired by Vampire Survivors.
 Use W, A, S, D to move.
 Use Mouse to select upgrade options.
+Objective: Survive for 5 minutes, when the timer ends, an invincible monster will kill the player to end the game.
 ※The experience was increased that player can take all the upgrades easily.

 Speical thanks: